Michel Fano

-Michel Fano (born 9 December 1929) is a French musician, composer, writer, filmmaker, and sound designer.
+Michel Fano (9 December 1929 – 31 August 2026) was a French musician, composer, writer, filmmaker and sound designer.

+Life and career

+Michel Fano was born on 9 December 1929.
 He developed the concept of continuum sonore to describe the potential for a film's soundtrack to interact with its visual content.
 During the early 1950s, he was part of a generation of composers associated with the Darmstadt School, and was a lifelong friend of Pierre Boulez.
 From 1962 until 1975, he regularly collaborated with Alain Robbe-Grillet on cinematic projects, creating partitions sonores (or "sound-scores") for five of Robbe-Grillet's films.

+Fano died in Buis-les-Baronnies on 31 August 2026, at the age of 96.

 Works

 Compositions

 The following are Fano's acknowledged compositions; numerous works of juvenilia and works-in-progress also exist.